 Take the common case of many organizational leaders trying to create an ethical culture, with one or more of the Senior Leaders not bought in or even blocking their efforts.
 The distraction, fear and chaos created by an unethical Senior Leader can drain the company of engagement, creativity and productivity.

 Is blocking a company's efforts to create an ethical culture unethical?
 You bet.
 It can be the cause of company failure because of the negative systemic effects that it creates.
 The systemic effects created by even one Senior Leader leading unethically include loss of trust, loss of employee engagement, loss of customers, lowered productivity, increased complaints, failure of departments to work together, sabotage, blaming, etc...

 When a Senior Leader is operating against the best interests of the company and its stakeholders, the problem needs to be corrected by the other Senior Leaders as quickly as possible.
 How?

-Author’s Note: This post may be used as a discussion-starter for leader groups and leadership classes.
+5 Ways to Use Ethical Thinking.
+This post is designed to be a discussion-starter for leader groups and leadership classes.
 To use it that way, have each leader read the articles in advance, then discuss what you learned when you gather as a group.